CQC Ratings

 • Well-led – Is leadership accountable, transparent, and supportive?

-• Good – Consistently meeting high standards of safe, quality care
+• Good – Care consistently meets high standards

-• Requires Improvement – Adequate but with weaknesses to address
+• Requires Improvement – Care is adequate but needs improvement

-• Inadequate – Falling short, unsafe, or failing to meet requirements
+• Inadequate – Care is unsafe or failing to meet requirements

 How Does the CQC Inspection Process Work?

-1. Planning – Inspectors review past reports, performance data, and complaints.
+1. Planning – Inspectors review previous inspection reports, complaints, safeguarding alerts, and performance data.

-3. Observation & Interviews – Inspectors observe care, interview staff, and speak with residents and families.
+3. Observation and Interviews – Inspectors observe care, speak with staff, service users, and families.

-4. Documentation Review – Safeguarding records, medication logs, and compliance reports are checked.
+4. Document Review – Policies, medication records, safeguarding logs, and compliance evidence are checked.

-5. Feedback & Rating – Findings are shared, and a rating is published.
+5. Feedback and Rating – Findings are reviewed and a public rating is published on the CQC website.

-For providers, it’s a rigorous process.
-For families, it means peace of mind.
+For providers, inspections ensure accountability.
+For families, they offer transparency and peace of mind.

 The CQC’s 2025 framework introduces more real-time, transparent, and risk-based monitoring: